Pickleball Gear

 Titan remote sold separately

 The Titan ACE is not only the best compact pickleball machine, but it's also a serious competitor to the Erne.
-While I prefer the Erne's drills, app, and larger ball hopper, the Titan ACE offers more customization on routines.
+I prefer the Erne's drills, app, and larger ball hopper, but the Titan ACE matches it for customization on routines.

 It especially works for you if you want a sleeker, lighter machine compared to the somewhat clunky Erne.